minw147/tree_test_analyzer/task_fromantigravity.md

     * \[ ] Optional custom headers configuration
     * \[x] "Free - Bring Your Own Backend" badge
     * \[ ] Link to REST API documentation
+    * \[ ] Show "Using global config" indicator when global Custom API config is available
+    * \[ ] Option to "Use global config" or "Configure for this study only"
+    * \[ ] Auto-save to global settings when user configures Custom API (with confirmation)
   * \[x] Test connection button
   * \[ ] Connection status indicator